DiamondFoundry/slate/source/index.html.md

 169610 is the lot id.

-**Videos**
+## Videos

 Links to videos are optionally accessible using query string param 'extended' in the /api/v1/diamonds endpoint.

 They are nested by default in the /api/v2/diamonds endpoint.

 Not all diamonds have videos.

 For videos, the `url` key is a link to the mp3 file.

+All digital assets including videos are served over ```https``` and cdn backed.

-For more info view the individual endpoint documentation.
+For more info see the individual endpoint documentation.

+Using the ```/api/v1/diamonds``` endpoint specifically; to include videos use the 'extended' query string param.

+eg GET ```https://rest.diamondfoundry.com/api/v1/diamonds?extended=t```.
+This is described both here and below in the query param portion of the endpoint documentation.

 ### HTTP Request